Applying for an administration order

 This page tells you where to get an application form and how to fill it in.

-You can't take out an administration order jointly with the other person who shares your debt.
-Husbands and wives, civil partners or partners who have joint debts and who want to apply for an administration order must make individual applications.
+You can't take out an administration order with the other person who shares your debt.
+You each need to apply for a separate administration order.

 You should check with your local court about how joint debts are treated and whether to include them on your application.

 Before you fill in the application form for the administration order, there are certain things you should do to make it easier for you to fill in the application form.
 These include:

 - making sure you are clear about what debts you have and who your creditors are